MicrosoftDocs/visualstudio-docs/docs/profiling/running-profiling-tools-with-or-without-the-debugger.md

 ---
 # Run profiling tools with or without the debugger

-Some Visual Studio performance tools, like **CPU Usage** and **Memory Usage**, can run with or without the debugger.
-They work on Release or Debug build configurations.
-Debugger-integrated tools like the **Diagnostic Tools** window run only on Debug builds.
+Visual Studio offers a choice of performance measurement and profiling tools.
+Some, like **CPU Usage** and **Memory Usage**, can run within or outside of the debugger, and on Release or Debug build configurations. **Performance Profiler** tools like **Application Timeline** can run on Debug or Release builds.
+Debugger-integrated tools like the **Diagnostic Tools** window and **Events** tab run only during debugging sessions.

 >[!NOTE]
 >You can use the non-debugger performance tools with Windows 7 and later.
-Windows 8 or later is required to run debugger-integrated profiling tools.
+Windows 8 or later is required to run the debugger-integrated profiling tools.

-Non-debugger and debugger-integrated performance tools offer different information and experiences.
-Debugger-integrated tools let you set breakpoints and inspect variable values.
-Non-debugger tools offer closer to an end-user experience.
+The non-debugger **Performance Profiler** and the debugger-integrated **Diagnostic Tools** provide different information and experiences.
+Debugger-integrated tools show you breakpoints and variable values.
+Non-debugger tools run on something closer to the end-user experience.

-To decide which tools and results to use, consider the following points:
+To help decide which tools and results to use, consider the following points:

-- External performance problems, like file I/O or network responsiveness issues, won't look much different whether you run the non-debugger or debugger-integrated tools.
+- External performance problems, like file I/O or network responsiveness issues, won't look much different in the debugger or non-debugger tools.
-- For issues due to CPU-intensive calls, there may be considerable performance differences between Release and Debug builds.
-Check to see whether the issue also exists in Release builds before using the debugger-integrated tools.
+- There may be considerable performance differences between Release and Debug builds for issues due to CPU-intensive calls.
+Check to see whether the issue exists in Release builds.
-- If an issue occurs only during development, you probably don't need to run the performance tools on a Release build.
-For issues found in Release builds, decide whether the debugger will help for further investigation.
+- If the issue occurs only during Debug builds, you probably don't need to run the non-debugger tools.
+For issues in Release builds, decide whether the debugger will help for further investigation.
 - Release builds provide optimizations like inlining function calls and constants, pruning unused code paths, and storing variables in ways that can't be used by the debugger.
-Performance numbers in the debugger-integrated tools are less accurate because Debug builds lack these optimizations.
+Performance numbers in the debugger-integrated tools are less accurate, because Debug builds lack these optimizations.
 - The debugger itself changes performance times as it performs necessary debugger operations like intercepting exception and module load events.
-- Performance numbers for Release configurations with the non-debugger tools are much more precise and accurate.
-Debugger-integrated tool results are more useful to compare with other debugging-related measurements.
+- Performance numbers for Release builds using the non-debugger **Performance Profiler** tools are the most precise and accurate.
+Debugger-integrated tool results are most useful to compare with other debugging-related measurements.

 ##  <a name="BKMK_Quick_start__Collect_diagnostic_data"></a> Collect profiling data while debugging

-While you are debugging a Visual Studio project, the **Diagnostic Tools** window shows information about events, process memory, and CPU utilization.
+When you start debugging in Visual Studio by selecting **Debug** > **Start Debugging** or pressing **F5**, the **Diagnostic Tools** window appears by default.

-1. With the project open, select **Debug** > **Start Debugging**, select the green **Start** arrow on the toolbar, or press **F5**.

-1. The **Diagnostic Tools** window appears by default when you start debugging.
 To open it manually, select **Debug** > **Windows** > **Show Diagnostic Tools**.
+The **Diagnostic Tools** window shows information about events, process memory, and CPU utilization.

 ![Diagnostic Tools](../profiling/media/diagnostictools-update1.png "Diagnostic Tools")